 Multidisciplinary teams that can evaluate whether a co-occurring mental health disorder may be present in conjunction with a morphine use disorder can be incredibly valuable.
 Many people use morphine or other substances to mask emotions associated with anxiety, depression or trauma.
 In these cases, professional diagnosis and treatment can not only help someone overcome substance use but also address the underlying driver for substance use.

 Morphine and other opioids are associated with unique challenges that are best addressed in a professional rehab setting.
-If you or a loved one live with a morphine use disorder, contact The Recovery Village Palm Beach to learn how our experts can help you begin your journey to recovery.
+If you or a loved one live with a morphine use disorder, contact The Recovery Village Palm Beach at Baptist Health to learn how our experts can help you begin your journey to recovery.